Hendrika2000/HR-Performance-Analyisis/README.md

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is the "HumanResources.csv" file, containing information about each sale made by the company.
+Sales Data: The primary dataset used for this analysis is the "HumanResources.csv" file.

 ### Tools